 Finding cheap train tickets from Milan to Piacenza is easy.
 First tip: book as far ahead as you can.
 Tickets usually go on sale a few months before the departure date, and they get more expensive the longer you wait.
 Try not to travel during rush hour, as well.
 You can also look into buying tickets for the longer journeys, as these are usually cheaper than the quicker ones.
 The seating class you book will also affect the price: standard seating is cheapest, while executive class will be the most expensive.
 Lastly, check to see if you’re eligible for any discounts or promotions when you’re buying tickets online.

-Passengers board the train most frequently from Milano Centrale, which is located around 2.3 miles (3.7 km) away from the city center, and they get off the train at Piacenza, located 0.5 miles (820 m) away from the city center.
+Passengers board the train most frequently from Milano Centrale, which is located around 2.3 miles (3.7 km) away from the city centre, and they get off the train at Piacenza, located 0.8 miles (1.3 km) away from the city centre.

 Here are some other resources that might have the information you need